Lancaster Canal Towpath Trail Logo

 After the December 2015 storms (Desmond/Eva) washed out the apron and damaged the southern portal and wingwalls, the aqueduct and towpath were carefully rebuilt - reusing stone recovered from the beck and repairing the riverbed to better cope with future floods.

-Today it’s a brilliant stop-off on your walk: drop down to the public footpath under the arch, listen to the beck, spot the restored masonry, and imagine boats gliding above.
-The restoration was completed in 2020 by @canalrivertrust with support from the @heritagefunduk and partners, with celebrations marking the re-opening in 2021.
+Today it’s a brilliant stop-off on your walk: via the restored steps, drop down to the public footpath under the aqueduct, listen to the beck, spot the restored masonry, and imagine boats gliding above.
+The restoration was completed in 2020 by Canal & River Trust with support from the LCRP CIC and funding from the National Lottery Heritage Fund and partners.
+The reopening was celebrated in 2021.

 If you’re on the towpath between Stainton and Crooklands, this is a must stop “pause and explore” point.
 Perfect for curious kids, history-hunters and four-legged friends.